sheylle1/ImageAnalysis_Assignments/README.md

-Notes from Sheylle (4/17/2026):

-- Okay, I have completed most of  (hope you don't mind, I had time, and wanted to stay ahead) , but I have not touched the explanation questions
-- When you have time you can go through ipynb, double check everything (Perhaps add to the questions I have not done or where I am slightly uncertain - have can discuss).
-- I will start getting our report ready :)
-- Let me know if that works for you.

 Recommendations

 - Do not add your code as an appendix.
 Please submit your code as a separate .ipynb or .py file.